Big John Bates: Noirchestra

-These sessions were split with six songs, released in North America as Headless Fowl in April 2012 by Frontman Records and the remainder released in Europe as "Battered Bones" on Rookie Records (Germany) in Sept 2012.
+These sessions were split with six songs, released in North America as Headless Fowl in April 2012 by Frontman Records and the remainder released in Europe as "Battered Bones" on Rookie Records (Germany) in September 2012.
 Dead Kennedys frontman Jello Biafra claimed that "Headless Fowl was extremely cool" and included the release in the Alternative Tentacles catalogue.
-The EP was accompanied by a March/April 2012 co-headlining tour of the US and Canada with Murder By Death (band).
+The EP was accompanied by a March/April 2012 co-headlining tour of the US and Canada with Murder By Death.
 Videos for the post-rock instrumental "Amerkin" and "Taste the Barrel" were produced by Chris Ray and Hora Morrior and released on YouTube to support the tour.